hyperledger/iroha/docs/source/references/config.md

 ### `kura.blocks_per_storage_file`

-Maximum number of blocks to write into single storage file
+Maximum number of blocks to write into a single storage file.

 Has type `NonZeroU64`.
 Can be configured via environment variable `KURA_BLOCKS_PER_STORAGE_FILE`